Junhyoung-Chung/Junhyoung-Chung.github.io/_posts/2025-01-19-Learning-distribution-free-anchored-linear-structural-equation-models-in-the-presence-of-measurement-error.md

 # Contributions

 * Establishes an identifiability condition of distribution-free anchored linear SEMs based on the **geometry-faithfulness** assumption.
-* Proposes a consistent learning algorithm to discover a latent structure in the presence of measurement error.
+* Proposes a **consistent learning algorithm** to discover a latent structure in the presence of measurement error.
-* Provides various numerical experiments and analysis of real galaxy data.
+* Provides **various numerical experiments and analysis of real galaxy data**.

 # Introduction